lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 In this example, the keys are the `primary` and `foreign` key columns in `A` and `B` tables, indicated as **pk** and **fk** in the SQL query.

 ![example inner join](./images/18_inner2.png)

+Note that I’ve put the key column in the middle position in the output.
+This reflects that **joins match based on the key**; the values in the other columns are just carried along for the ride.

 To better understand the **referential integrity constraint mapping**, we included a surrogate primary key column (`id`) in table `B`.
 Each row in table `B` is, therefore, uniquely identified by the `id` column values.
 Similarly, each row in table `A` is uniquely identified by the `pk` column values.